Within3/markdown-documentation-generator/README.md

 Ultimately, the html file you end up with should inherit your site's css so your style guide is **always in sync with your codebase**.
 And since you are using markdown, your comment style is largely up to you and your team — they will be readable in and outside of your css.

 All of this can be done via CLI or as part of a larger Node project, since the json, templates, and html are all publicly exposed.
-It's _your data_, so you can do with it whatever you please.
+It's your data, so you can do with it whatever you please.

 ## Install

-Requires [Node.js](http://nodejs.org/) (if unsure if you have node install, run `node -v` in a console.)
+Requires [Node.js](http://nodejs.org/) (if you're unsure if you have node install, run `node -v` in a console.)

 Install with npm: